AdobeDocs/commerce-operations.en/help/installation/sample-data/composer-packages.md

 You must be using the interactive console to authenticate
 ```

-If the error displays, change to your application installation directory and run `composer update`, which will prompt you for your [authentication keys](../prerequisites/authentication-keys.md).
+If the error displays, change to your application installation directory and run `composer update`, which prompts you for your [authentication keys](../prerequisites/authentication-keys.md).

 ## Complete the sample data installation